 Publishing is followed by the e-commerce and travel markets, with an average subscription rate of 7% and 8%, respectively.
-In the end, who wouldn’t like to be the first to find out about hot deals or last-minute sales?
+At the end, who wouldn’t like to be the first to find out about hot deals or last-minute sales?

-Regardless of the industry you are working in, there are a number of handy tricks that will help to collect subscribers more effectively.
+Regardless of the industry, you are working in, there are a number of handy tricks that will help to collect subscribers more effectively.